sharetribe/flex-docs/src/docs/flex-cli/edit-transaction-process-with-flex-cli/index.md

 break your marketplace front-end if you haven't updated it to work with the new process.

-The commission is now changed!
-Next time you initiate a new transaction with the alias `preauth-with-booking/release-1` it uses 30% commission.
+The review period has now been changed!
+Next time you initiate a new transaction with the alias `preauth-with-booking/release-1` the review period is 10 days.

 ## Summary

 In this tutorial we pulled an existing process definition with the Flex CLI.
-We changed the commission percentage to 30%, validated the process file and pushed it back to Flex.
+We extended the review period to 10 days, validated the process file and pushed it back to Flex.
 Finally, we updated the alias to point to the new version.